How do you know if you have a pinched nerve or a pulled muscle?

 A pulled muscle is usually localized in one area.
 The area should feel tender when touched and when you try to use the muscle, you feel immediate pain.

-Pinched nerve pain can be felt all along the course of the nerve, and usually radiates down the length of the leg, so you feel back pain along with pain in one or both your legs.
+Pinched nerve pain can be felt all along the course of the nerve, and usually radiates down the length of the leg, so you feel back pain along with pain in one or both of your legs.

 There are many other signs of nerve injury: muscles that get smaller, color change in the skin, and changes to the amount of sweat in certain areas.